Manco Cápac: Legend of Manqu Qhapaq and Mama Ocllo

+Legend of Mama Waqu

+Felipe Guaman Poma de Ayala mentions legend according to which Manco Capac was child of sorceress Mama Waqu who managed to enchant people of Cusco to make her their Queen regnant or "Quya".
+Mama Waqu afterwards had sexual relationships with multiple men and eventually gave birth to her son, Manco.
+The Queen ordered her servant to hide a child and then declared to her subjects that one day the new king, a son of the Sun and the Moon, will emerge from Paqariq Tampu.
+After two years, Manco Capac was smuggled out from it and recognized as Sapa Inca.
+Mama Waqu afterwards married her son and the two ruled jointly.

+The myth is most likely an allegory of Incan king being child and worshipper of Earth, here identified with Mama Waqu.
+The Queen's polyandry in this tale is meant to represent Earth 'laying' with farmers.

 In fiction

 The Son of the Sun (1987), the first Scrooge McDuck comic book story written and drawn by Don Rosa, features Manco Cápac as the original owner of various lost treasures.

 In the first sentence of Herman Melville's novel The Confidence-Man (1857) the sudden appearance at sunrise on 1 April of a mysterious fictional character is compared to Cápac's appearance out of Lake Titicaca.

 In P.B.
 Kerr's Eye of the Forest, the fifth book in the Children of the Lamp series, Manco Cápac is said to be a powerful Djinn who took his place as a god amongst the Incas by displaying his power of matter manipulation.

 In British author Anthony Horowitz's fantasy-thriller book series The Power of Five, Manco Cápac is the son of Inti and one of five children destined to keep the universe safe from the forces of evil.
 Cápac is reincarnated in the 21st century as a Peruvian street beggar called Pedro.

-Kuzco, the main character from Emperor's New Groove, in the first version of the movie Kingdom of the Sun was supposed to be named Manco Cápac.
+Kuzco, the main character from The Emperor's New Groove, in the first version of the movie Kingdom of the Sun was supposed to be named Manco Cápac.